bighorse/sdcprj1/WRITEUP.md

 * The size of the validation set is ?
 * The size of test set is ?
 * The shape of an image is width 640px, height 640px, 3 color channels.
-* The number of unique classes in the data set is ?
-* The distribution of classes is
+* The distribution of classes is: vehicle - 77.6%, pedestrian - 21.8%, cyclist - 0.6%

 Here is an exploratory visualization of the data set, 10 images randomly.
 ![alt text][image1]